Becoming A Competent Investor Is A Vital Skill To Master

 When you no longer have a day job, you will naturally find new ways to stay engaged.
 Since I started investing in 1996, and spent 13 years working in the equities departments of two major investment banks, investing has become a part of me.

 Since my son was born in 2017, I set myself a personal challenge: try to earn more from my investments than my peak earnings year in 2007.
-It gives me a greater sense of purpose as a provider.
+It gives me a challenging goal as the provider.

 Managing family finances can feel like a full-time job.
 The downside is emotional volatility.